philipp-1337/changekraft/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.

+## ToDo

+- Loading-Animation after login-click (function onclick sets var loading to true, when logged in loading is set to false, initially loading is set to false, too)
+- Tab-Index for forms (login, anmeldung)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.